AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 1. [Duplicate the existing connector in [!DNL Tealium] to continue to share segments](#duplicate-connector).

+The segments should be available in DSP within 24 hours.

 ## Step 1: Create an audience source in DSP {#source-create}

 * [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account, and share the source code key with the [!DNL Tealium] user.